Fractured Magic: Egil Interlude V

 “Pardon?”

-“Kjell—or maybe Helge—one of them said you’re enrolled at the Academy.
+“Kjell—or maybe Helge.
+One of them said you’re enrolled at the Academy.
 A new term starts soon, right?”

 “Not until fall,” Leandros said.